bifurcationkit/BifurcationKit.jl/docs/src/tutorials3b.md

     The computation of Floquet multipliers is necessary for the detection of bifurcations of periodic orbits (which is done by analyzing the Floquet exponents obtained from the Floquet multipliers).
 Hence, the eigensolver needs to compute the eigenvalues with largest modulus (and not with largest real part which is their default behavior).
 This can be done by changing the option `which = :LM` of the eigensolver.
 Nevertheless, note that for most implemented eigensolvers in the current Package, the proper option is set when the computation of Floquet multipliers is requested.

 !!! tip "Performances"
     This example is clearly not optimized because we wanted to keep it simple.
 We can use a Matrix-Free version of the functional and preconditioners to speed this up.
 Floquet multipliers could also be computed in a Matrix-Free manner.
 See `examples/brusselator.jl` for more efficient methods.
-See also [Complex Ginzburg-Landau 2d](@ref) for a more advanced example where we introduce those methods.
+See also [2d Ginzburg-Landau equation (finite differences)](@ref) for a more advanced example where we introduce those methods.

 ## Continuation of periodic orbits (Standard Shooting)